LeeAnnEditor/o365hq/blog/Microsoft Defender Advanced Threat Protection.md

 ![](https://o365hq.com/images/754.png)

-The area of Threat & Vulnerability Management (TVM) allows to view, monitor and control the progress/status of remediation requests and exceptions that were created in the company.
+The area of Threat & Vulnerability Management (TVM) allows the viewing, monitoring, and controlling of the progress/status of remediation requests and exceptions that were created in the company.

 The remediation progress is a real-time reflection of the endpoint patch